 Tonight is the night you discover the nightlife of Hanoi that you won’t find in brochures at travel agencies.
 This is a quintessential part of any backpacker’s evenings in Hanoi.
 Here you will find those typical little plastic chairs and tables on the streetside filled with punters drinking the cheapest cups of beer you have ever heard of!
 Seriously they cost anywhere from 5000 VND to 10,000 VND / $0.22 to $0.44.

 Also, yes I know you haven’t had dinner just yet.
 One of the best things about partaking in beer hoi is the numerous street food options nearby.
-On Hang Buom you can find plenty of Banh Mi stall which will keep you going.
+On Hang Buom you can find plenty of Banh Mi stalls that will keep you going.
 If this doesn’t tickle your fancy you can also kebabs and fried food for sale, any drunken person’s go-to option.

 Location: Between 1 Pho Ma May and 9 Pho Ma May